Pain Management Tips Your Physiotherapist Wants You to Know

 Your mental health matters

 Chronic neck pain is common in people who have depression, and vice versa.
-“Screening for mental health issues can help inform the way we manage the pain,” says Jasdeep Dhir, chair of the orthopaedic division of the Canadian Physiotherapy Association.
+“Screening for mental health issues can help inform the way we manage the pain,” says Jasdeep Dhir, past-chair of the orthopaedic division of the Canadian Physiotherapy Association.

 Severe pain doesn’t mean you can’t recover